BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.4.3 4 April.
+2019 =
+* Fixed a issue in the Member Pages with latest BP and nouveau theme.

 = 1.4.2 28 Nov.
 2018 =
 * Fixed an issue with the labels of the member types in the frontend registration forms